 Homeschool Connections partners with colleges and universities for College Credit Courses

-In an effort to offer your high schoolers an opportunity to earn college credit, Homeschool Connections has partnered with Franciscan University of Steubenville and Benedictine College to make this into a reality this school year (2024-2025) and beyond.
+In an effort to offer your high schoolers an opportunity to earn college credit, Homeschool Connections has partnered with Franciscan University of Steubenville and Benedictine College to make this into a reality this school year and beyond.

 Click on the questions below to learn more about each of these opportunities.

-What is the Franciscan Advantage Program?
+What is the Franciscan University of Steubenville (FUS) Advantage High School Partnership Program?

 Which students are eligible to participate in the program?

-- Possess a cumulative 2.4 GPA or higher (on a 4.0 scale)
+- Students must possess a cumulative 2.4 GPA or higher (on a 4.0 scale).

 What is the cost?

-If you are unsure about whether your student is prepared for college-level work, Franciscan University offers a 100% refund before 24 January (i.e. after the mid-term exam).
+If you are unsure about whether your student is prepared for college-level work, Franciscan University offers a 100% refund before 21 January (i.e. after the mid-term exam).
 If you drop during this refund period, there is no penalty and no transcript record.

 Once you have enrolled in Franciscan Advantage, you will receive a paper bill in the mail directly from Franciscan University.
 You will then be able to pay for the credits.